gajczix/qtknots/README.md

 # qtknots
 Program for computing knots, crossings and double negative index from C-link.
+It has graphic and no-graphic versions.

 REQUIRED PACKAGES:
 - pkg-config